Restoration of stream system

 European Water Framework Directive (WFD)

 For the Eelderdiep water system, this means that we will make the course of the Runsloot and Stroetenloop more natural.
-We will ensure that fish can live better in the lower reaches of these rivers.
+We will ensure that fish can live better in the lower courses of these rivers.
 This will create a healthier living environment for plants and animals.
 These measures will also help to prevent the area from drying out.

 This project is part of the Kop van Drenthe regional approach.
-Various organizations are working together in this area, which stretches from Fochteloërveen to De Onlanden.
+Various organisations are working together in this area, which stretches from Fochteloërveen to De Onlanden.
 Together, we are making the landscape more resilient to climate change.
 More information Kop van Drenthe